 Meet Epoch, the cafe where there’s never anyplace to sit, but where the espresso always runs straight and true.
-(Actually, the company recently opened a second location dubbed “Circa 13” on West Anderson Lane, so the part about overcrowding is only true for the North Loop venue.)
-Epoch’s hot chocolate is blissful too.
-Pure cream and cinnamon bliss.
-There are only two flavors, Mexican or Dutch, but both will have you mm mm mmm-ing all the way home.
+(Actually, the company opened a second location dubbed “Circa 13” on West Anderson Lane, so the part about overcrowding is only true for the North Loop venue.)
+Epoch’s hot chocolate is blissful, too.
+Pure cream and cinnamon bliss that will have you mm mm mmm-ing all the way home.

 Mozart’s Coffee Roasters

 Unless you’re a Scrooge, you’ve probably been to Mozart’s during the holidays.
 Every December through January, Mozart’s evolves into a festive wonderland and runs a fifteen-minute synchronized lights show every hour.
 The company is best known for their fire roasted coffee and live music, but word about their yummy hot chocolate has been getting out.